 Firefox Quantum implements a number of changes that focus on enhancing overall performance.
 These include better multi-core CPU support, lower memory usage, and a faster interface.
-A future update (which is already available as a nightly) will incorporate the Servo rendering engine and further accelerate performance.
+However, the most important new component is the Stylo CSS engine.

 Firefox is an open-source browser with a dedication to privacy.
 Tracking protection is built in to safeguard users against corporations who use trackers to gather information about browsing habits.
 Firefox also allows users to automatically clear their browsing history and other personal data whenever they exit the browser.

 A guest session feature allows you to lend your phone to someone without them having access to your saved logins or being able to view your browsing history.
-This will also keep any browsing data they accumulate from being stored with your own browsing data.
-Guest browsing data is automatically deleted upon exit.
+With this feature, any browsing data that accumulates won't be stored in your main account.
+After you conclude a guest session, all data will be automatically deleted.

 However, Firefox's main advantage in the field of privacy and security comes from its use of extensions.
 Extensions are like miniature apps that can be added to your browser to alter its functionality, and they can be found in the "Add-ons" menu.
 Some of the best such tools available are ad blockers.
-Users can choose from a range of ad blocking extensions that not only removed pesky ads but protect users from vulnerabilities that are associated with adware.
+Users can choose from a range of ad blocking extensions that not only remove annoying ads but protect you from vulnerabilities that are associated with adware.